wangjunlem/msianspr-covid-faq/non-pca-sg-to-my.md

 Take note that inter-state travel is not allowed for the whole country, and states under MCO will not allow inter-district travel.
 See: [Known Areas Affected By MCO](#known-areas-affected-by-mco)

-_PENDING CONFIRMATION._ You will have to apply for a movement permit using the form [here](https://www.rmp.gov.my/docs/default-source/Penerbitan/borang-permit-pergerakan-pkpb.pdf?sfvrsn=2) at the nearest police station.
+You will have to apply for a movement permit using the form [here](https://www.rmp.gov.my/docs/default-source/Penerbitan/borang-permit-pergerakan-pkpb.pdf?sfvrsn=2) at the nearest police station.
 Please send to your friends/relatives the photos of:

 1. the Quarantine Order document given to you at the start of the quarantine
 2. (If applying last minute) the _Surat Pelepasan_